Affordable and clean energyUNSDG icon - 13 - climate action

 Our Strategic Roadmap: Scope 1 & 2 carbon neutrality

-Our Scope 1 consists of stationary combustion – gas/ oil-fired heating in our stores, head office and distribution centre – and mobile combustion – transport via primarily diesel-fuelled company vehicles.
-Year on year, both declined due to efficiency upgrades.
+Our Scope 1 consists of stationary combustion – gas/ oil-fired heating in our stores, head office and distribution centre; mobile combustion – transport via primarily diesel-fuelled company vehicles; and fugitive emissions – refrigerant leaks where the chemical is listed in the Kyoto Protocol.

 Reduction Strategy